 Ukraine for Kids – Cinema (1967 CE – Present)

 All About the Cossacks (Vse Pro Kozakiv) (Since 1967)

 We begin with Ukraine’s quintessential children’s program – "All About the Cossacks".
 Dating back to 1967, it’s a series of short films about three Zaporizhian Cossacks – Burmylo is the clever one, Korotun is short and militant, while Sylach is the strong and sentimental type.
-With Cossacks being prototypically Ukrainian, these cartoons were one of the few opportunities for Ukrainians to identify with national folklore during Soviet Ukraine (see Part 4 of this series).
+With Cossacks being prototypically Ukrainian, these cartoons were one of the few opportunities for Ukrainians to identify with national folklore during Soviet Ukraine.
 In fact, the trio has become such a part of the national identity that they were unofficial mascots when Ukraine hosted EURO 2012.
 They even got a reboot, with the "Cossacks: Football" series that saw the Ukrainian heroes take on football teams from across Europe.
 "All About the Cossacks" is a compendium of nine different "Cossacks" short films, with the lovable Cossacks getting into trouble with people, creatures, and even gods from all over the world!
 Each episode is accompanied by an assortment of Ukrainian folk songs and features no dialogue, making it appropriate for children of all ages.
+New episodes were last released in 2018, when the "Cossacks’ Around the World" short films were released.
 Burmylo, Korotun, and Sylach have entertained generations of Ukrainian children, so there’s a great chance they’ll entertain yours too!

 Where to watch: For free on YouTube